NileshJarad/android-knwoledge-mesh/data_structure/graph/graph.md

   - This approach is often implemented using a queue.
   - Is level order traversal in terms of tree
   - [BFS traversal code](bfs_traversal.kts)

+### Question for the Graph
+- Check graph is connected or not
+- Check graph contains cycle or not
+- Check graph is bipartite graph